junwei567/Mini-Projects/Python-RPG-Adventure-Game/README.md

 This is an adventure game made with Python using a library called 'libdw' as a final assignment for the course 10.009 - The Digital World.

-Ensure that you run the code below in your command prompt before starting the game.
+Ensure that you install the libdw library
 ```
 pip install libdw
 ```